Using Swift Package Manager

 Kotlin Project Configuration

 After setting up KMMBridge in your Kotlin project, you should configure SPM for library publishing.
-Generally speaking, SPM wants to have the Package.swift
+Some critical points to understand about SPM:

 In the kmmbridge